boundingdog/fill/README.md

 Fill
 ====

-Fill is a lightweight JavaScript library used to create full page layouts with minimal HTML markup and CSS.
+Fill is a lightweight JavaScript library used to create full-page cross-browser layouts with minimal HTML markup and CSS.

 ##### Layouts